Holden Commodore (VX): Berlina

 This model and the top-of-the-range Calais attributed a notably restyled exterior, when compared to other trim levels.
 Both featured a full-width rectangular grille, which merged off together with the angled-off headlamps.
-The rear-end of the sedan is characterised by a boot panel housing the transparent taillights.
-Nine-spoke, 15-inch machine finished alloy wheels accentuated the prestige image.
+The rear-end of the sedan is characterised by a boot panel housing the a full-width taillight bar with transparent lenses.
+Alloy wheels for the Berlina were a nine-spoke, 15-inch, machine finished type.

 Building on the features the Acclaim featured the Berlina added climate control air conditioning, and adjustable seatbelt anchors.
-17-inch alloy wheels, sports suspension (the same type found on the SS), limited slip differential and an eight-cylinder engine were all made available as optional extras.
+Optional extras comprised: 17-inch alloy wheels, sports suspension (the same type found on the SS), limited slip differential and the V8 engine.

 Calais

-The flagship Calais shares the prestige style exterior with the Berlina, but is distinguishable by its 16-inch alloy wheels and chrome outlined foglamps.
-Standard features included an eight-speaker audio system, ten stack CD player, dual zone automatic climate control, electric front seats and leather steering wheel, gear shifter and handbrake.
+The flagship Calais shares its exterior styling with the Berlina, but is distinguishable by its 16-inch alloy wheels and chrome outlined foglamps.
+Standard features above Berlina included an eight-speaker audio system, ten stack CD player, dual zone automatic climate control, electric front seats and leather steering wheel, gear shifter and handbrake.
 The Calais presented the same optional features as the Berlina, but allowed for the inclusion of leather upholstery.
 With the Berlina, the centre console was finished with either the black or beige plastic panel depending on the interior colour scheme, however the Calais upped the ante with a wood grain-faced console, or a satin-finished façade for Series II variants.
 The Calais was the only model in the lineup that could be had with all three engines, with the Ecotec V6 standard and the supercharged V6 and V8 as options.
-Manual transmissions were not available however.
+Manual transmissions were not available.